 This year CADDAC launched “Club ADHD”, a CADDAC resource for adults impacted by ADHD.
 Club ADHD is a place where adults with ADHD can learn about adult ADHD and talk about their experiences and ADHD issues.
 Club ADHD has three components:

 - A Biweekly Podcast Check out the most recent interview with Patrick McKenna

 Club ADHD the Podcast is now also listed on Google Music

 - This year we again had significant growth in our social media following on all platforms

 - Scheduled Facebook posts are occurring twice weekly and tweets three times a week

-- The blog will be featured on the home page of the new web site further integrating social media platforms with the web site
+- The blog is now prominently featured on the home page of the new web site further integrating social media platforms with the web site

-- Targeted Alberta and Calgary advertising was purchased on Facebook for our conference which resulted on membership purchases in BC
+- Targeted Alberta and Calgary advertising was purchased on Facebook for our conference which resulted on increased awareness and membership purchases in Alberta

-- Our Blog, Facebook page and Tweets are now also prominently featured on the new web site and are linked
+- Our Facebook page and Tweets are now also prominently featured on the new web site and are linked

 - CADDAC Facebook and Awareness Month pages were edited for Awareness Month and revitalized

-- All mediums used to especially promote Awareness Month, but also the conference, our surveys and advocacy initiatives
+- All platforms were used to promote Awareness Month, the conference, our surveys and our advocacy initiatives

 - The blog was frequently linked to documents and campaigns featured on the websites increasing web site traffic

 Increased Networking among Canadian ADHD Organizations/Support Groups Increased National Presence